 The Staff of Moses from Cecil B. DeMille's The Ten Commandments (1956) also makes a cameo appearance in the Area 51 Hangar.
 In the extended universe, Indy has encountered it before (he looked for it in Indiana Jones and the Staff of Kings (2009)).
 The props department made a replica out of the original one.
 However it is much harder to spot than the Ark's cameo appearance.

-The movie introduced the line "Nuke the Fridge" to the colloquial English language as a replacement for "Jump the Shark" (see trivia for Happy Days (1974)) referring to the scene where Indiana Jones survives a nuclear explosion by climbing into a fridge.
+Disappointed fans introduced the line "Nuke the Fridge" to the colloquial English language as a replacement for "Jump the Shark" (see trivia for Happy Days (1974)) referring to the scene where Indiana Jones survives a nuclear explosion by climbing into a fridge.
 Both terms refer to a series having surpassed its peak and getting close to absurdity.
 According to David Koepp, the fridge scene was already in the third draft of the screenplay, which was written by Frank Darabont, and he liked it so much that he kept it in the final draft.

 Before "Kingdom of the Crystal Skull" was chosen as the subtitle for Indiana Jones 4, the original title on the original script was "Indiana Jones and the Saucer Men" because that was George Lucas' original choice for the title.
 He also had several other titles in mind, such as "Indiana Jones and the Attack of the Giant Ants".
 Steven Spielberg's wanted the movie to be called "Indiana Jones and the nk blank] of the Mysterians" but he quickly gave up on that idea to avoid confusion with The Mysterians (1957).
 Screenplay Writer David Koepp thought the movie should have been called "Indiana Jones and the Son of Indiana Jones".
 Eventually all three had settled on the movie's final title, with Lucas himself insisting on using the word "Kingdom" in the title, as opposed to "Indiana Jones and the Crystal Skull".